 Philips air fryer chips

-• Interior paddles: The Tefal model we looked at has an interior paddle – its stirring motion keeping the food moving around a doughnut-shaped tray.
+• Interior paddles: Some models, like the Tefal ActiFry Genius, have an interior paddle – its stirring motion keeping the food moving around a doughnut-shaped tray.
 Unlike ‘basket’ models, the oil stayed in the pan rather than draining away, so sauces, rice or even casserole-type recipes could be used here.

 • What would you like to cook in it?